muratk3n/thirdwave/en/README.md

 ---

-Yea go over there stay out of my shite thank you
+Yea go over there stay out of our shite thank you

 "@NikkeiAsia